Aaron, my son with the labels of autism and developmental disabilities, had a doctor’s appointment so I brought him late to his adult day program.

 I was with Aaron and our group for about 15 minutes and I was on the edge of hysteria.
 I literally had to do calming breaths.
 I felt like I was in a time warp from the ‘80s.
 I kept thinking of the years Aaron’s occupational therapist, speech/language pathologist, physical therapist, teachers, and instructional assistants taught Aaron to plan his purchases, buy items, make choices, use his picture communication book, use his wallet, push the cart without hitting anyone, maneuver around kiosks and displays set up in the middle of an aisle….
 Aaron even worked at a grocery store, with his job coach, stocking shelves as part of his work transition plan.

 I also thought about everything I knew about normalization–to go to the store in small groups (no more than two) and blend into the population.
 To have the skills and behaviors of a consumer so you were a valued customer and respected member of the community.

 I remembered Alison Ford’s presentation about, “There is so much more at the grocery store” and the Syracuse Functional Curriculum.
-And Marc Gold, Lou Brown and Sharon Freagon’s slides using the grocery store for a teaching environment because it was a community environment that would be used for a lifetime–multiple trials over multiple years.
+And Marc Gold, Lou Brown, and Sharon Freagon’s slides used the grocery store for a teaching environment because it was a community environment that would be used for a lifetime–multiple trials over multiple years.